Jas-0528/ACIT2911-Project/file_instructions.md

 <!-- A: Is this the user-targeted or dev-targeted doc?
 If it is the user-targeted one, add instructions to clone the repository -->

 # Trivia Game Website - Backend Instructions <!-- A: Consider renaming this heading "Trivia Game File Structure and Guide" or something similarly more meaningful... like the filename. -->
+# Trivia Game Website - Backend Instructions (HTML Files)

+Welcome to the backend instructions for understanding your Trivia Game website.
+Follow these steps to get started!

 Welcome to the backend instructions <!-- A: Backend instructions don't really mean anything and the content as of this comment aren't really instructions --> for setting up and running your Trivia Game website.
 Follow these steps to get started: